Around 20% of startups fail during the first year of operations.

 Let’s jump right in!

-Business Life Cycle And Stages Of Business Growth: How Are They Different?
+Stages Of Business Life Cycle vs. Business Growth: How Are They Different?

 The terms “business life cycle” and “stages of business growth” are sometimes used interchangeably.